 Student (or Adult) School

 Home address

 Parent's Name

-Home telephone Parent work telephone
+Parent work telephone

 Date of alleged incident (s)

 Name of the person you believe harassed you

 List any witnesses that were present

 Where did the incident (s) occur?

-Describe the incident (s) as clearly as possible. including such things as: what force, if any, was use

 Describe the incident (s) as clearly as possible, including such things as: what force, if any, was used; any verbal statements (i.e., threats, requests, demands); what, if any, physical contact was involved; what did you do to avoid the situation, etc. (Attach additional pages if necessary.)